david-cattermole/mayaMatchMoveSolver/BUILD.md

 In a future version of mmSolver Ceres may replace CMinpack as the default and recommended solving engine.

+NOTE: Ceres Solver is included inside mmSolver - there is no need to install it.

 ## OpenMVG

 [OpenMVG 2.0](https://github.com/openMVG/openMVG/releases/tag/v2.0) is